Naloxone Pros and Cons

 Naloxone is not without side effects.
 While they certainly outweigh the risks of overdosing, they must still be acknowledged.
 Some common side effects of naloxone are nausea, diarrhea, high or low blood pressure, seizures, and stomach pain.

-At Continuum Recovery Center, we approach naloxone as any other drug.
+At Continuum Recovery Center in Phoenix, AZ, we approach naloxone as any other drug.
 It is intended for good purposes and to reverse the harmful effects of an overdose, but there is a time and a place for it.
 Naloxone needs to be monitored as well to ensure it is being used safely and correctly.

 Of course, there is a deeper problem at hand that requires attention, and that’s the addiction.
 Naloxone can reverse the side effects of an opioid overdose, but it does not address the addiction itself.
 To find out why you are abusing drugs and how to stop, you need Phoenix outpatient treatment for opioid abuse.
 Naloxone can then be added to your medication-assisted treatment regimen.